Whose Name Comes Up? II: Benchmarking and Intervention-Based Auditing of LLM-Based Scholar Recommendation: Discussion

 \para{AQ2: End-user interventions.} No intervention is dominant; the appropriate choice depends on the target metric.
 For validity, low temperature is the most reliable setting, as it consistently produces well-formed recommendation lists.
 In contrast, constrained prompting and RAG frequently reduce validity and increase refusals.
 For nonsensical prompts such as \texttt{twins-fake}, refusals are most effectively triggered by RAG.
 Refusals for unethical requests are instead primarily triggered by representation-constrained prompting (Appendix~\Cref{app:fig:refusals:task}).
 For factuality, RAG is the safest choice.
 It does not reduce factuality relative to baseline prompting and can yield modest gains, while lower temperature provides smaller improvements by reducing sampling noise (Appendix~\Cref{app:fig:rq2:temperature}).
 For diversity, constrained prompting is the only intervention that produces meaningful change, and only under specific representation constraints (Appendix~\Cref{app:fig:rq2:biased_prompt:model:gender,app:fig:rq2:biased_prompt:model:ethnicity,app:fig:rq2:biased_prompt:model:citations,app:fig:rq2:biased_prompt:model:general}); even then, gains often come with reduced factuality or parity.
 Overall, temperature has weak effects, constrained prompting trades technical quality for parity, and RAG tends to narrow exposure (Appendix~\Cref{app:fig:quadrants}).
 No intervention improves factuality and parity simultaneously.
 This tension appears structural within our evaluation setting and cannot be resolved through inference-time controls alone, motivating interventions beyond prompting, including model adaptation using explicit scholarly knowledge graphs.

 The key takeaway of our findings is that model performance is configuration-dependent rather than fixed.
-Model rankings shift with inference-time settings: temperature variation largely preserves baseline behavior, whereas constrained prompting and RAG reorder the performance frontier across technical quality and parity (Appendix~\ref{app:sec:tradeoffs}). \textit{LLMScholarBench}~makes these trade-offs explicit and comparable, showing that many apparent \quotes{best} models are optimal only under specific deployment choices.
+Model rankings shift with inference-time settings: temperature primarily affects technical quality, whereas constrained prompting and RAG reorder the performance frontier across technical quality and social representativeness (Appendix~\ref{app:sec:tradeoffs}). \textit{LLMScholarBench}~makes these trade-offs explicit and comparable, showing that many apparent \quotes{best} models are optimal only under specific deployment choices.

 \para{Tool and benchmark design implications.} Our answers to AQ1 and AQ2 show that LLM-based scholar recommendation is a system- and benchmark-design problem with multi-objective trade-offs: producing a usable list, avoiding unverifiable entities, remaining stable across runs, and managing distributional exposure.
 Because infrastructure and prompt controls mainly shift failure modes rather than dominate all objectives, tools should help users state their intent (e.g., exploratory coverage vs. consistent outputs) and surface the resulting trade-offs.
-Benchmarks should avoid single-score claims and instead report results under a few fixed settings aligned with these goals.
-They should also make list validity explicit by either scoring schema compliance directly or normalizing outputs to the schema before scoring.
-These implications carry over to practice.
-Deployments should favor auditable pipelines over single chat responses by separating candidate generation, entity matching, and sourcing to make errors diagnosable and recommendations traceable.
+Benchmarks should therefore avoid single-score claims and instead report results under a few fixed settings aligned with these goals.
+Deployments should favor auditable pipelines over single chat responses by separating candidate generation, entity matching, and provenance tracking to make errors diagnosable and recommendations traceable.
 Finally, representation goals should be evaluated against explicit reference baselines and treated as design choices, with traceability that supports audits of who was recommended, on what evidence, and how interventions changed the generated lists.